Procyon Cancrivorus

 Crab-eating raccoons have adapted a more arboreal lifestyle than the common raccoon, with sharper, narrower claws.
 They also appear to have a more streamlined body than the common raccoon due to their shorter fur and more gracile build, although they are similar in size.

-Unlike common raccoons, crab-eating raccoons are less likely to be found in human environments.
-Usually they are found ear water, and live most of their lives in trees.
+Unlike common raccoons, crab eaters are less likely to be found in human environments.
+Usually they are found near water, and live most of their lives in trees.

 Crab-eating raccoons will breed between July and September, and will have their kits in crevices, hollow trees, or abandoned nests from other animals.
 Like common raccoons, males have no part in raising their young.